Midhurst Railways: The Chichester and Midhurst Railway

-Mr Dobson handed Lord Lennox a steel spade… Lord Henry took off his coat and hat and immediately set to work digging – real digging.
-The labourers who crowded round seemed agreeably surprised at the manner in which his Lordship filled the barrow and ran it along the platform, at the end of which he shot the contents over the side.

 The LBSCR and the Chichester and Midhurst Railway boards had been negotiating for the eventual takeover of the smaller company, but the Haslemere extension now threatened infringement of the territorial exclusivity agreement, and the LBSCR broke off the acquisition negotiation.
 This immediately lay the LBSCR open to the possibility of a hostile competitor acquiring the Chichester and Midhurst line.
 The South Eastern Railway stepped forward, and was considering a new line from Dorking (in its line from Guildford to Reigate) to Midhurst; if it acquired the Midhurst line as well, it would have an instant opening into LBSCR territory.
 It further expressed an interest in extending from Chichester to Hayling Island.

 In November 1865 the LBSCR hastily arranged to acquire the Midhurst company itself, for £95,000.
-The value was transferred by LBSCR directors personally acquiring Midhurst shares, and it was regularised by the London, Brighton and South Coast Railway (Capital and Powers) Act of 1866.
+The value was transferred by LBSCR directors personally acquiring Midhurst shares, and it was regularised by the London, Brighton and South Coast Railway (Capital and Powers) Act 1866 (29 & 30 Vict. c. cclxxxi).